Building-acoustics-TU-Eindhoven/Diffusion/paper/paper.md

 Ilaria Fichera acknowledges contributions from Silvin Willemsen, Marco Berzborn, Hassan Teymoori, Felipe Raymann, and Radovan Bast for their useful tips.

-This research is founded by the Dutch Research Council (NWO),Applied and Engineering Sciences (AES) under grant agreement No. 19430, with project title ”A new era of room acoustics simulation software: from academic advances to a sustainable open-source project and community”.
+This research is founded by the Dutch Research Council (NWO),Applied and Engineering Sciences (AES) under grant agreement No. 19430, with project title â€A new era of room acoustics simulation software: from academic advances to a sustainable open-source project and communityâ€.

 # References
 <!-- A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline. -->